A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions

-The large deviation approach to dynamical Gibbs-non-Gibbs transitions, initiated in van Enter, Fern\'andez, den Hollander and Redig \cite{EFHR10} characterizes the emergence of `bad configurations' via the non-uniqueness of optimal starting configurations corresponding to a given arrival configuration. `Bad configurations' have to be interpreted as points of essential discontinuity of conditional probabilities and `optimal' has to be interpreted here in the sense of minimizing a large deviation cost,
+The large deviation approach to dynamical Gibbs-non-Gibbs transitions, initiated in van Enter, Fern\'andez, den Hollander and Redig \cite{EFHR10}, characterizes the emergence of `bad configurations' via the non-uniqueness of optimal starting configurations corresponding to a given arrival configuration. `Bad configurations' have to be interpreted as points of essential discontinuity of conditional probabilities and `optimal' has to be interpreted here in the sense of minimizing a large deviation cost,

 which is the sum of an initial cost $I_0$ corresponding to the starting measure and a path-space cost in the form of a Lagrangian action.
-In the mean-field context one considers trajectories of the magnetization and the dynamical Gibbs-non-Gibbs transitions are to be interpreted in the sense of Gibbsianness for mean-field models, a notion introduced in K\"ulske and le Ny \cite{KN07} and studied in \cite{EK10,FHM13,HRZ15}.
-It is widely believed that for a large variety of models the following three statements are equivalent: \begin{enumerate} \item Mean-field Gibbsianness at time $t$; \item Unique optimal trajectories: for all arrival points $b$ at time $t$ the optimal trajectory arriving at $b$ is unique, i.e.,
+In the mean-field context one considers trajectories of the magnetization and the dynamical Gibbs-non-Gibbs transitions are to be interpreted in the sense of Gibbsianness for mean-field models, a notion introduced in K\"ulske and le Ny \cite{KN07} and studied in \cite{EK10,FHM13,HRZ15,KiKu19,KuMe20b}.
+Inspired from the literature on dynamical Gibbs-non-Gibbs transitions it is natural to conjecture that for a large variety of models the following three statements are equivalent: \begin{enumerate} \item Mean-field Gibbsianness at time $t$; \item Unique optimal trajectories: for all arrival points $b$ at time $t$ the optimal trajectory arriving at $b$ is unique, i.e.,

 is a singleton; \item Differentiability of the rate function at time $t$, i.e., $I_t$ given by

 is differentiable as a function of $b$. \end{enumerate}